 See Tennis Ireland Appendix 4 for information on recruitment.

-All Club members should sign up to the relevant code.
+All Club members, coaches and parents should sign up to the relevant code.

 The Tennis Ireland Manual can be found at –

 Sample declaration for signing up to the safeguarding policies and procedures